Wyrdgirn/unrpyc3/README.md

 report it.

 Supported:
 * renpy version 8 (partially?).
-Older versions are not tested yet!
+Doesn't work with renpy 6 and 7 (python2) scripts!
-* Windows, untested on Linux yet, no way to test it on OSX...
+* Windows and Linux, no way to test it on OSX...

 ## Issue reports

-I don't maintain my repos consistently so there is a chance it will take a long time to even check the issue reports.
+I (Wyrdgirn) don't maintain my repos consistently so there is a chance it will take a long time to even check the issue reports.
 If you want to report any issue the rules are the same as the original repo.